The Australian Greens believe that:

-- A reduction in alcohol consumption patterns to within the limits recommended by public health experts.
+- Alcohol consumption patterns which fall within the range recommended by public health experts.

-- Improved effectiveness of all management, treatment and other regulatory and judicial responses to drug use in the community, to maximise harm reduction, supply reduction and demand reduction, and to improve health and social outcomes.
+- Improved effectiveness of all management, treatment and other regulatory and judicial responses to drug or substance use in the community, to maximise harm reduction, supply reduction and demand reduction, and to improve health and social outcomes.

-- Universal access to drug and alcohol treatment programs.
+- Universal access to drug, substance and alcohol treatment programs.

-- An increase in public dissemination of scientifically rigorous information on the risks and safe use of licit and illicit drugs.
+- An increase in public dissemination of evidence-based information on the risks, effects, and safe use of drugs and other substances.

 - Increased availability of harm reduction programs including drug-substitution therapy, medically supervised injecting rooms, and widely accessible supply of clean needles, including in prisons.

 - The public funding of drug substitution treatment and its distribution.

 - The removal of legal barriers to both research and the evidence-based management of substance-abuse and other medical conditions, where considered necessary by the public health community.

 - To address the problem of inhalant misuse by supporting the rollout of measures, such as non-sniffable fuel throughout regions of Australia where petrol sniffing is a problem, as well as associated diversionary and rehabilitation programs.

 - To support research trials and rigorous evaluation of drug treatment programs.